BartBruininks/Mocktini/README.md

 ### Particle Types and the Epsilon Matrix

-Mocktini supports up to **4 monomer types** (labelled 0–3), each with its own size σ.
+Mocktini supports up to **4 bead types** (labelled 0–3), each with its own size σ.
 Interactions *between* types are controlled by a 4×4 **epsilon matrix** — you can make some pairs strongly attractive and others nearly non-interacting, which is a simple way to model selective affinity or segregation.
-All particles use the same cutoff whichc an be set (default *r*c=2.5), it is best to use a cutoff which is at least 2-3 times the largest sigma.
+All particles use the same cutoff which can be set manually (default *r*c=2.5), it is best to use a cutoff which is at least 2-3 times the largest sigma.

 ### Bonds, Angles, and Molecules
 Particles can be connected using two kinds of bonded interactions: